zefangli/OLD_zefangli.github.io/index.md

 ## Biography

-I am currently a senior student at [University of Michigan - Shanghai Jiao Tong University Joint Institute](https://www.ji.sjtu.edu.cn/) (UM-SJTU JI) of Shanghai Jiao Tong University, with a major in Mechanical Engineering and a minor in Computer Science.
+I obtained bachelor's degree from [University of Michigan - Shanghai Jiao Tong University Joint Institute](https://www.ji.sjtu.edu.cn/) (UM-SJTU JI) of Shanghai Jiao Tong University, with a major in Mechanical Engineering and a minor in Computer Science.

 My undergraduate studies focus on elastic mechanics, structural health monitoring, and robotics.